thin-edge/thin-edge.io/docs/src/legacy/c8y-firmware-management.md

 ### Child device connector connecting to thin-edge device

-The `child-device-connector` is responsible for handling the firmware update requests sent by the thin-edge and translating it to the relevant 3rd-party device specific API to install the firmware on that device.
+The `child-device-connector` is responsible for handling the firmware update requests sent by the %%te%% and translating it to the relevant 3rd-party device specific API to install the firmware on that device.
-The `child-device-connector` interacts with thin-edge over its MQTT and HTTP APIs.
+The `child-device-connector` interacts with %%te%% over its MQTT and HTTP APIs.
-In cases where the child device connector is installed alongside thin-edge on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.
+In cases where the child device connector is installed alongside %%te%% on the same device, these APIs can be accessed via a local IP or even `127.0.0.1`.
 The MQTT APIs are exposed via port 1883 and the HTTP APIs are exposed via port 8000, by default.
-When the child device connector is running directly on the external child device, the MQTT and HTTP APIs of thin-edge need to be accessed over the network using its IP address and ports, which are configured using the tedge config settings `mqtt.client.host` or `mqtt.client.port` for MQTT and `http.address` and `http.port` for HTTP.
+When the child device connector is running directly on the external child device, the MQTT and HTTP APIs of %%te%% need to be accessed over the network using its IP address and ports, which are configured using the tedge config settings `mqtt.client.host` or `mqtt.client.port` for MQTT and `http.address` and `http.port` for HTTP.